WhatDanDoes/auth0-portfolio-config/manual-tests/auth0-force-account-linking-rule/README.md

 Auth0 force-account-linking Rule
 ================================

-In the simplest terms the subject rule is meant to work like this:
+The subject rule is meant to work like this:

 **Upon authentication, if two linkable accounts exist, they will be linked and the first account authorized by Auth0 will be made _primary_.**